jacobhq/vault/README.md

 # vault
-All the resources I uses!
+All the resources I use!